ericwonsuklee/mockup/README.md

-# user stories for my idea
+# User stories for my idea

 1. As a user, I want to insert my flight information
 2. As a user, I want to see my friends' flight information